 And those un-uttered groanings that go from the heart of the blessed Spirit to the heart of God the Father are heard and answered because they are always according to Your will.
 And because of that, all things continually are working together for our glory because we have been called according to Your purpose and that purpose is being fulfilled in us.
 Oh, what gratitude fills our hearts?

 Thank You for securing us with the same gracious work that is all on Your part with which You also saved us.
 We had really no part in Your gracious salvation.
 We had no part in Your gracious work of keeping.
-For we were too weak to save ourselves, we're equally too weak to keep ourselves saved.
+For we were too weak to save ourselves.
+We're equally too weak to keep ourselves saved.

-Thank You that all things, even our suffering and sin, dealt by the Spirit and the Son still works together to bring us to glory.
+Thank You that all things, even our suffering and sin, dealt with by the Spirit and the Son, still works together to bring us to glory.
 And nothing shall ever separate us from Your love, which ultimately will conform us to the very image of our blessed Savior, the Lord Jesus Christ.

-Just in a moment of silent prayer, I think this is new to many of you.
+Just in a moment of silent prayer, I...
+I think this is new to many of you.
 The Lord's taught me things.
 Even tonight as I've been talking, I've seen things in clearer perspective than before.
 And I feel in my heart a great amount of gratitude to God.
 You see, knowing that I'm secure isn't something that makes me trifle with sin.

 It isn't something that makes me play around with evil.
 It isn't something that says to me, "Now that you're secure, go out and do what you want."
 It has the very opposite effect.
-I find myself saying God has been so gracious.
-Christ is so gracious.
-The Spirit is so gracious that I want to do all I can to give glory to Them and honor and worship and praise in obedience.
+I find myself saying, God has been so gracious, Christ is so gracious, the Spirit is so gracious that I want to do all I can to give glory to Them and honor and worship and praise in obedience.
 I know that's your attitude, too.

-Spend a moment, a moment of thanks, of worship for a soul securing work as a blessed Holy Spirit who groans with all the rest of us and creation, waiting for the glorious liberation of the Sons of God.
-Just a moment of thanks.
+Spend a moment, a moment of thanks, of worship for a soul securing work of the blessed Holy Spirit, who groans with all the rest of us and creation, waiting for the glorious liberation of the sons of God, just a moment of thanks.

-And then it maybe that there are some of you here who have not known Christ.
+And then it may be that there are some of you here who have not known Christ.
 You've not been saved.
 You've not come to redemption, to justification, had your sins forgiven and cleansed, been given the promise, the hope of eternal life.
 And you've heard about this soul-securing salvation, this ultimate salvation that leads to glory in the presence of Jesus Christ forever and ever.
 Your heart hungers for that.
 The Bible says, "If you ask, you'll receive."
 You ask in faith, confessing the Lordship of Christ, asking that He would forgive your sin, grant that salvation, it becomes yours as a gift.
 All you need to do is ask in the quietness of your own heart.

 Father, meet us in a very special and personal way as we come to a conclusion in this hour, and teach us what we need to learn, and give us grateful hearts.
 We praise you.
 We started out tonight worshiping.
 We want to finish the same way, with thanksgiving.
-We pray in Christ's name, Amen.
+We pray in Christ's name.
+Amen.